 Our goal with this post is to connect you with the necessary steps to create awesome graphical abstracts and outline the basics of graphic design for scientific publications.

 There are a few crucial steps to create a graphical abstract.
-If you’re not familiar with what we mean by graphical abstract, it’s literally a figure that explain scientific information in a visual form.
+If you’re not familiar with what we mean by graphical abstract, it’s literally a figure that explains scientific information in a visual form.
 A modern way to call it is “an infographic”.

 See one interesting graphical abstract example below:

-In this post you’ll learn essential concepts about designing a graphical abstract, and discover how to use a powerful platform called Mind the Graph to create graphical abstracts for your publications.
+In this post, you’ll learn essential concepts about designing a graphical abstract, discover how to create an abstract, and use a powerful abstract design tool called Mind the Graph to create graphical abstracts for your publications.

-The graphical abstract is one single‐panel image that is designed to give readers an immediate understanding of the take‐home message of the paper.
-Its intent is to encourage browsing, promote interdisciplinary scholarship, and help readers quickly identify which papers are most relevant to their research interests – according to the Cell Press guideline, which I believe, also applies to Elsevier journals.
+Its intent is to encourage browsing, promote interdisciplinary scholarship, and help readers quickly identify which papers are most relevant to their research interests – according to the Cell Press guideline1, which also applies to Elsevier2 journals and many more publishers.

 The ideal graphical abstract should be self-explanatory.
 The reader should quickly understand it and be able to decide whether to read your paper or not.
 If you achieve this, your graphical abstract is successful and effective.